Achiever-cosg/Kapture/README.md

 ## Description

 This is a simple screen recorder made with a native Media Recorder element in JavaScript.
-This lets you Record your screen and download the video in a single click.
+This lets you record your screen and download the video in a single click.

 ## Usage